 MSHA requires that each record of training be certified by a signature of the person who has been designated by the operator as responsible for health and safety training at the mine.

-Conclusion: MSHA Part 46 Training Certification
+Conclusion: MSHA Part 46 Training Requirements

 You may find these other articles helpful as well: